 - Remember to explain rationale as well as requirements.
 A common mistake in volunteer policy development is to omit the explanation of “why” the policy is needed and focus solely on “what” volunteers should or shouldn’t do.
 When the rationale, purpose or benefits to the nonprofit and its volunteers are unclear, your volunteers may see little reason to comply.
 Gaining “buy-in” for safety policies begins with making certain that the “why” is clear.

-In addition to No Surprises, the Center offers a Web-based tool to help leaders develop custom volunteer policies and forms in a matter of minutes.
-My Risk Management Policies is available 24/7/365 at www.myriskmanagementpolicies.org.
+In addition to No Surprises, NRMC offers a web application–My Risk Management Policies–to help leaders develop custom volunteer policies and forms in a matter of minutes.